kevinmutwiri/soft-skills/week1/strongerTogether/README.md

 - What you hope to achieve over the coming year.
 - A person, a song, a quote, or anything that keeps you going even when times are hard.
 - A photo that captures you or something interesting about you.

+## Your Voice Amplified: The Power of ALX Hashtags

+Throughout your ALX learning journey, you’ll encounter these hashtags:

+- `#ALXLearnLoud`: Share your learning moments, insights, projects, and challenges.
+This hashtag builds your personal brand, demonstrates your expertise, and inspires others.
+- `#LifeAtALX`: Capture your unique ALX experience, from everyday moments to major milestones.
+This hashtag connects you with the wider community, fosters a sense of belonging, and showcases the diverse paths to success within ALX.
+- `#ALX`: Use this hashtag to connect all your ALX-related posts and activities.
+This helps to build a unified online presence for the community and increases the visibility of your work.
+- `#DoHardThings`: Celebrate the challenges you overcome and inspire others to push their boundaries.
+This hashtag reflects the ALX spirit of resilience, determination, and growth.

+By using these hashtags, you’re not just sharing your journey, but you’re also actively shaping the ALX community and amplifying its impact.
+Your voice matters.
+Use it to connect, inspire, and contribute to a movement that’s transforming Africa through technology.

+> **Our moonshot vision**: May your engagement on the eHub cause it to explode and take over X and Insta